Hoping for the best while preparing for the worst in the face of uncertainty: a new type of incomplete preferences: Setup and representation

-Accordingly, given a set of scenarios, for a concordant hope-and-prepare preference and a concordant twofold preference, of which the restrictions to outcomes (constant acts) are equal, the former is always \textit{more complete} than the latter, in the sense that it is an order extension of it ---a general statement, beyond the case of concordant preferences, is given in Proposition \ref{prop_comp_Bew_Two}.
+Consider $\succsim_{HP}$ a concordant hope-and-prepare preference and $\succsim_T$ a concordant twofold preference with the same representing utility function $u$ on $X$ and the same set of scenarios $C \in \Delta$.
+The former is always \textit{more complete} than the latter, in the sense that it is an extension of it---a general statement, beyond the case of concordant preferences, is given in Proposition \ref{prop_comp_Bew_Two}.
 This observation is the basis on which we compared concordant hope-and-prepare preferences to concordant twofold preferences in the NBA example of the introduction, and a similar comparison to Bewley preferences should be made (again, see Proposition \ref{prop_comp_Bew_Two}):

-\begin{definition} (\cite{B2002}) A binary relation $\succ$ is a (multi-prior) \textit{Bewley preference} if
+\begin{definition} (\cite{B2002}) A binary relation $\succsim$ is a (multi-prior) \textit{Bewley preference} if

-where $u$ is a non-constant affine function defined on $X$, $C$ is a non-empty compact and convex subset of $\Delta$.\footnote{ Similarly to the expression we used for our criterion, we will say that the twofold preference $\succ_T$ admits the unique representation $(u,C_T,D_T)$, and that the Bewley preference $\succ_B$ admits the unique representation $(u,C_B)$ to refer to the fact that $u$ is unique up to affine transformation, and $C_T$, $D_T$ and $C_B$ are unique.} \end{definition}
+where $u$ is a non-constant affine function defined on $X$, $C$ is a non-empty compact and convex subset of $\Delta$.\footnote{Similarly to the expression we used for our criterion, we will say that the twofold preference $\succsim_T$ admits the unique representation $(u,C_T,D_T)$, and that the Bewley preference $\succsim_B$ admits the unique representation $(u,C_B)$ to refer to the fact that $u$ is unique up to affine transformation, and $C_T$, $D_T$ and $C_B$ are unique.} \end{definition}

 As we highlighted in the NBA example, with hope-and-prepare preferences, the trade-off between decisiveness and conviction is addressed in a way that is more favorable to decisiveness, compared to twofold preferences and to Bewley preferences.
-That is, our criterion still reflects the necessity for DM to have sufficient conviction when declaring an act more desirable than an other one, while it induces more choices.
-The two original axioms involved in our characterization are interpreted along this line in Section \ref{subsubsectionaxioms1}.
+That is, our criterion still reflects the necessity for the DM to have sufficient conviction when declaring an act at least as desirable as another, while it induces more choices.

-When the preference relation $\succ$ is not concordant, different collections of scenarios are considered under the optimistic evaluation and under the pessimistic one.
-The fact that hope and preparation in our criterion involve different scenarios can capture the influence of non payoff-relevant elements.
-In practical decisions, DMs may have subjective views on what constitutes ``good" and ``bad" states, beyond the outcomes that acts yield in these states.
-Then, when thinking optimistically, they tend to favor beliefs that assign higher probabilities to ``good" states, while, when thinking pessimistically, they tend to focus on beliefs assigning higher probabilities to ``bad" states.
-When hoping, a DM may, for instance, only consider scenarios in which states where the weather is ``nice" have a high probability, even if the weather does not affect their monetary payoffs.